Department of Health

 Once agreement is reached with the nominated representatives employers must take reasonable steps to ensure that every person whose employment will be subject to the proposed agreement has the proposed agreement in writing or has access to the proposed agreement at least seven days before any approval is given.
 The employer must also take reasonable steps to explain the terms of the agreement and the effect of those terms to the relevant employees.

 Once employees have had at least seven days to consider the agreement (and any incorporated materials) the employer may request the employees approve the agreement by voting on it.
-And within 14 days of the vote being taken either the employer or the nominated employee representatives may apply to FWA for formal approval of the agreement.
+If the majority of employees vote in favour of the agreement the employer must apply to the Fair Work Commission for formal approval within 14 days of the vote being taken.

-Approval of an enterprise agreement by Fair Work Australia
+Approval of an enterprise agreement by the Fair Work Commission.

 Operational period